The Bankrate promise

 Income share agreements

 Income share agreements function differently than traditional student loans.
 Instead of making a fixed monthly payment based on your student loan balance and an interest rate, you’ll pay a percentage of your income over a fixed number of years.

 Before you apply for an income share agreement, figure out what the income percentage and repayment term will be.
 These agreements typically also have a salary floor and a payment cap to ensure that both parties are treated fairly.

-Which private student loan is best for me?
+How to determine which private student loan is best for you

 The best private student loan for you depends on your priorities — whether that’s the lowest interest rate possible, flexible repayment terms or unique perks that will help you with repayment.
 When considering private student loans, compare all of the loan features, including repayment terms, fees and interest rates, to get a sense of what your repayment will look like after graduation.
 You can use a student loan calculator to estimate the cost of the loans you’re offered.